The Lady from Shanghai: Plot

 Michael makes a phone call to Elsa, but finds Broome on the other end of the line.
 Broome warns Michael that Grisby was setting him up.
 Michael rushes to Bannister's office in time to see Bannister is alive, but that the police are removing Grisby's body from the premises.
 The police find evidence implicating Michael, including his confession, and take him away.

 At trial, Bannister acts as Michael's attorney.
 He feels he can win the case if Michael pleads justifiable homicide.
 During the trial, the incompetent judge quickly loses control of the proceedings.
 Bannister learns of his wife's relationship with Michael.
 He ultimately takes pleasure in his suspicion that they will lose the case.
 Bannister also indicates that he knows the real killer's identity.
 Before the verdict, Michael escapes by feigning a suicide attempt (swallowing pain relief pills Bannister takes for his disability), causing a commotion in which he slips out of the building with the jury for another case.
 Elsa follows and she and Michael hide in a Chinatown theater.
 Elsa calls some Chinese friends to meet her.
 As Michael and Elsa wait and pretend to watch the show, Michael realizes that she killed Grisby.
-Michael passes out from the pills he took just as Elsa's Chinese friends arrive; they carry the unconscious Michael to an empty fun house.
-When he wakes, he realizes that Grisby and Elsa had been planning to murder Bannister and frame him for the crime, but that Broome's involvement ruined the scheme and that Elsa had to kill Grisby for her own protection.
+Michael passes out from the pills he took just as Elsa's Chinese friends arrive; they carry the unconscious Michael to an empty funhouse.

+When Michael wakes, he realizes that Grisby and Elsa had been planning to murder Bannister, and for Grisby to appear to be the only culprit, who would then disappear using the un-provable murder ploy, but that Broome's involvement ruined the scheme and that Elsa had to kill Grisby for her own protection.
+This had ruined Elsa's plan, that with her husband and Grisby out of the way, and Michael cleared of murder, they could be happy together.